MetaFam/TheGame/docs/Guilding/what-why-how-of-your-dao.md

 ### Communication platforms

 > How does your DAO communicate?
 Where do you chat daily?
 Where do you do meetings?
-What about async long form thought-sharing?
+What about async long-form thought-sharing?
 Where do you store knowledge?
 How do you inform the less active members & the wider community?
 Where do you share your message & recruit new members?

 Here's what we use for MetaGame:

 -   **Daily chatting:** _Discord_
--   **Long form async:** _Discourse forums_
+-   **Long-form async:** _Discourse forums_
 -   **Less-active & wider community:** _Substack newsletter_
 -   **Knowledge repository:** _Docusaurus wiki_
 -   **Outside comms:** _mainly Twitter & related community channels but also niche-related forums/reddits_